Infrastructure

 Backups

-Balrog uses the built-in RDS backups.
+Balrog uses the built-in GCP backups.
 The database in snapshotted nightly, and incremental backups are done throughout the day.
-If necessary, we have the ability to recover to within a 5 minute window.
-Database restoration is done by CloudOps, and they should be contacted immediately if needed.
+If necessary, we have the ability to recover to within a window of a few seconds.
+If a database restoration is needed, contact the MozCloud engineering team.

 Deploying Changes